bhutzell/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch11_ISAM.md

 REGION(S)       |NC, SC, GA
 ```

-Finally, the emissions streams labels are required as the third option in the control file.
+Finally, the emission streams labels are required as the third option in the control file.
 Labels correspond to emissions and other input streams set in build and run scripts for the base CMAQ simulation.
 Additionally, it is possible to specify 'PVO3' as a stream label in order to track contribution to concentrations from upper layer injections due to potential vorticity calculations.
 This option also requires model compilation with the appropriate options to support these calculations.

 ```
 EMIS STREAM(S)  |PT_EGU, PT_NONEGU